tkellehe/Pipe/README.md

 ```
 ++++++     // Increments the current cell by one six times.
       [    // Checks to see if the current cell is non zero.
-       :   // Buffers the value of the current cell into the output.
+       .   // Buffers the value of the current cell into the pipe.
         -  // Decrements the current cell by one.
-         ] // Jump back to the '['.
+         ] // Jump back to the '[' (Because is the last command pushes pipe into stdout).
 ```